SamarAbbas798/Paddy-Diseases-Monitor-/README.md

-<h2> **Paddy Disease Monitoring System 🌾**
+# 🌾 Paddy Disease Monitoring System
 This repository contains the code and documentation for my Final Year Project (FYP): Paddy Disease Monitoring System.

-The goal of this project is to leverage machine learning and computer vision to assist farmers in identifying paddy diseases early, improving crop yield and reducing losses.
+The goal of this project is to:
+Leverage machine learning and computer vision to assist farmers.
+Identify paddy diseases early, improving crop yield.
+Reduce agricultural losses effectively and efficiently.

 <h2>🚀 Project Highlights</h2>
 🟢 <b>Objective:</b> Develop a mobile application capable of detecting paddy diseases using advanced deep learning models.